-All works will be restricted to the A82 carriageway surface and will not entail any verge working or vegetation clearance.
+All works will be restricted to the A9 carriageway surface and will not entail any vegetation clearance or works within the soft verge.
 There are no earthworks associated with the scheme, and the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.
+In addition, no INNS have been recorded on NBN or AMPS within the scheme extents.